 The moment between hearing you need oral surgery and actually understanding what that means can feel daunting.
 Fortunately, your consultation can transform this uncertainty into clarity, turning abstract concerns about procedures, recovery, and outcomes into concrete answers you can work with.
 This first appointment isn’t just a formality; it’s where you gain the knowledge and confidence needed to move forward with your treatment plan.

-At Goodove Oral Surgery & Dental Implants, we understand the value of a thorough consultation.
+At Goodove Oral Surgery & Dental Implants, we prioritize the value of a thorough consultation.
 Our doctors take the time to explain each step of your treatment plan, answer your questions, and ensure you feel comfortable moving forward with your oral surgery procedure.
 We believe informed patients have better outcomes, which is why we prioritize clear communication from your very first visit.

 Before Your Consultation